SSoelvsten/adiar/README.md

 algorithms and implement it in C++ to benchmark the performance in practice compared to conventional recursive procedures.

-## C++ implementation
+## Installation
-The `./src/` folder contains a _C++_ implementation of the proposed algorithm, which are accompanied by unit tests in `./test/`.
-Every commit on master and pull request submitted will automatically have the test-suite run.

-The project makes use of the following dependencies
+The algorithms are implemented in _C++_ making use of the following external dependencies

 - [TPIE](https://github.com/thomasmoelhave/tpie):
   Framework for implementation of I/O efficient algorithms.
 It directly provides sorting algorithms and a priotity queue.
 Both are much faster than the